Durastudio-FLOSS/permatecture/README.md

 This is a <a href="https://github.com/Durastudio-FLOSS/permatecture" title="Permatecture Pro Repo Mirror">git repo</a> for managing code.
 Please see <a href="https://permatecture.pro" title="Permatecture Pro Project">permatecture.pro</a>  for more.

-## Description - Open source system for gathering environmental data and active air handling fan control.
+## Description - Open source human responsive lighting system.

 ### Performance specifications